flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 - The well-known **Direct3D** API for graphics.
 Although it's hardly a replica of the Windows version.
 For example, the shader compiler now generates microcode at compile-time, unlike Windows' edition where it's done at runtime (as Windows games must support a multitude of graphics cards).
 The APIs have also been extended to accommodate Procedural Synthesis, Predicated Tiling and many more cases.
 These have been documented by the Xenia emulator's development team [@graphics-nopixel].
 - Familiar functions from **Windows 2000's Win32 API**, now targeting the Xbox 360's Kernel, such as the `CreateThread()` routine for multi-threading operations.
 - Old but soon-to-be-replaced APIs like **DirectSound** which, as seen in further revisions of the XDK, was soon succeeded with **XAudio2**.
 The latter was developed to take advantage of the unique features of the Xbox 360 and to unify the syntax with Windows's DirectX APIs.
-- Other non-DirectX APIs like the **Natural User Interface** to operate Kinect; and **Xbox 360 Unified Storage** to abstract the large number of storage mediums available.
+- Other non-DirectX APIs like the **Natural User Interface** to operate Kinect; and **Xbox 360 Unified Storage** to abstract the large number of storage media available.

 Now, for the budget studios using XNA.
 Well, the latter was designed to facilitate **cross-platform** development for Windows XP and the Xbox 360 [@games-carter].
 XNA worked as a **wrapper of DirectX**, so low-level functions were abstracted by routines that work on both Windows and the Xbox 360.
 Even though additional code is still needed to accommodate the small discrepancies between the two unequal platforms [@games-considerations], the platform benefited many developers that were looking to port their games to the Xbox 360 without a lot of effort or cost.
 For those who are familiar with Windows' development ecosystem, XNA is a successor of the old 'Managed DirectX' platform, which includes a subset of the **.NET Compact Framework** [@games-compact].